olessavluk/craco-less/README.md

 You can pass an `options` object to configure the loaders and plugins.
 You can also pass a `modifyLessRule` callback to have full control over the Less webpack rule.

+- `options.modules`
+  - _Default:_ `false`
+  - Specify which rule from sass loader to inherit.
+With CSS Modules or default one
 - `options.styleLoaderOptions`
   - _Default:_ `{}`
   - [View the `style-loader` options](https://webpack.js.org/loaders/style-loader/#options)